0w15h3115/Tails-Quickstart/README.md

 # STILL IN ALPHA

-**Test with Tails is a script to install well-loved pentesting tools on Tails OS (Nmap, Ncat, Impacket, Sliver, Netexec)**
+**Test with Tails is a script to install well-loved pentesting tools on Tails OS (Nmap, Ncat, Impacket, Sliver, Netexec, Burp Suite)**

 Remember to create an admin password when logging into tails for the first time, to use root terminal.